lukeylias/designSync/README.md

 # designSync – Stacks Figma plugin
 ## Summary
-DesignSync is a Figma plugin for designers to help standardise and organise their design files for developer handoff.
+DesignSync is a Figma plugin for designers to help standardise and organise their design files for developer handoff and better overall navigation and discoverability.

 ## Notes